-In ArcGIS Analytics for IoT, both real-time and big data analytics process or analyze records.
+In ArcGIS Velocity, both real-time and big data analytics process or analyze records.
 The results from these analytics can be handled in a variety of ways by disseminating data to one or more outputs.

 An output is a required component within an analytic.
 Outputs can perform different actions including storing features, sending features to a stream layer, issuing an alert or notification, or even actuating IoT device behavior through a cloud provider IoT hub.